-1 dead, 2 injured in stabbing on Melbourne street
+Australian police say stabbing attack linked to terrorism

-SYDNEY (AP) — Police shot a knife-wielding man Friday after he fatally stabbed one person and injured two others in the center of Australia’s second-largest city, police said.
+SYDNEY (AP) — A knife-wielding man stabbed three people, one fatally, in Australia’s second-largest city on Friday in an attack police linked to terrorism.

-The incident, which brought central Melbourne to a standstill in the late afternoon rush, came after police responded to reports of a burning vehicle.
+The attack during the afternoon rush hour brought central Melbourne to a standstill.
+Hundreds of people watched from behind barricades as police tried to apprehend the attacker.

-Officers were confronted near the burning car by a man “brandishing a knife and threatening them” while passers-by called out that people had been stabbed, Victoria state police Superintendent David Clayton said.
+Police said the man got out of a pickup truck, which then caught fire, and attacked three bystanders with a knife.
+He also attempted to attack police who arrived on the scene before being shot in the chest by an officer.

 Most Read Nation & World Stories